Rainbowfish: Characteristics

 Most species of rainbowfish are less than 12 cm in length, with some species measuring less than 6 cm, while one species, Melanotaenia vanheurni, reaches lengths of up to 20 cm.
 They live in a wide range of freshwater habitats, including rivers, lakes, and swamps.
 Although they spawn all year round, they lay a particularly large number of eggs at the start of the local rainy season.
 The eggs are attached to aquatic vegetation, and hatch seven to 18 days later.
 Rainbowfish are generalized omnivores, feeding on small crustaceans, insect larvae, and algae.

 Melanotaenia, Pseudomugil, and several other genera of rainbowfish include species that regularly appear in the aquarium trade.
 In the wild, some rainbowfish populations have been severely affected by the aggressive introduced eastern mosquitofish (Gambusia holbrooki), tilapia cichlids, and pollution.

 Classification

-Melanotaeniidae is divided into a number of subfamilies; these families have been considered by some authorities to separate families, but the 5th Edition of Fishes of the World classifies these as subfamilies of a single family as they form a monophyletic group or clade.
-They are therefore classified as follows: